legendu-net/docker-jupyterhub-ds/readme.md

 JupyterHub for Data Science.
-**This is the recommended Docker image to use if you want to do some data science related work in JupyterLab/Jupyter Notebook.**
+**This is the recommended Docker image to use if you want to do data science related work in JupyterLab/Jupyter Notebook.**

 ## Detailed Information